 "Greens policy is to improve social justice and the environment hand in hand, to create a fair and sustainable world.
 I’m proud to be involved in a party that engages our whole community, a party with policies that stretch further than just the next political term.
 I look forward to promoting these through the coming campaign."

-Jamie was a Greens candidate in Ward 3 in the Wollongong Council Elections of 2017 and is a candidate again in the Ward 3 by-election on 24 November 2018.
-He will also be the Greens candidate in the 2019 elections.
-He is running for the Federal electorate of Whitlam and the State electorate of Shellharbour.
+Jamie was a Greens candidate in Ward 3 in the Wollongong Council Elections of 2017 and in the Ward 3 by-election on 24 November 2018.
+He was the Greens candidate for Shellharbour in the 2019 elections.
+He is running for the Federal electorate of Whitlam.

 Follow Jamie's campaign on Facebook